Function Composition

 There are two ways to handle basic function composition with

-.
+pymonad: Compose and Pipe.
 Both are really just aliases for the

-monad with names that are a bit more semantically
+Reader monad with names that are a bit more semantically

-meaningful for the way that they're used, while Reader
+meaningful for the way that they're used, while Reader itself is

 used slightly differently.